 The Main Factors That Impact Child Support Payments

 One of the most influential factors in determining child support is the actual income of each parent, as well as the percentage of total income that each parent brings to the table.
 From there, the court will consider how much time each parent will be spending with the children.
 Generally, the more time a parent spends with the child, the less child support they will be required to pay.

 The costs associated with raising a child, including child care, healthcare, or other unusual expenses will all be taken into account when determining child support.
 The state may also take into consideration any additional support or alimony payments that a parent may be currently responsible for, and can deduct them from that parent’s income.
 Additionally, the court will deduct taxes, mandatory fees like union dues, health premiums, and other potential expenses.

 Use the California Department of Child Support Services calculator by clicking here.

 Getting Divorced?
 Call Our Firm For Compassionate Counsel.

-If you’re getting a divorce or considering starting the divorce process, it’s important to contact the experienced family law attorneys at Gille Kaye Law Group, PC.
-Our skilled Pasadena divorce lawyers have more than 30 years of collective legal experience and have a firm grasp on child support issues.
+If you’re getting a divorce or considering starting the divorce process, it’s important to contact the experienced attorneys at Gille Kaye Law Group, PC.
+Our skilled Pasadena lawyers have more than 30 years of collective legal experience and have a firm grasp on child support issues.
 We will work zealously on your behalf when you retain their firm.